Project management career path

 APM, the Chartered body for the project profession, has developed qualifications that are an essential part of the APM FIVE Dimensions of Professionalism and are designed to meet your needs throughout your career.

 Project management is used in many different sectors and professions.
-APM, the Chartered body for the project profession, currently has more than 500 corporate members, each with a vibrant project management community.
+APM, the Chartered body for the project profession, currently has more than 500 corporate partners, each with a vibrant project management community.
 Search for jobs here!